1-VoidDeveloper/GunGame/README.md

 ## Requirements

-- A computer with Windows OS to run the executable file
+- A computer to run the executable file

 ## Running the Game